MoleMan1024/audiowagon/docs/index.markdown

 ## Limitations

 - The app will *not* work with Polestar/Volvo OTA car software version 2.0 nor 2.1.
-You will need the car software version 2.2 or higher that includes the CarPlay Update (or 1.9 or lower).
+You will need the car software version 2.2 or higher that includes the CarPlay Update (or 1.9 or lower) which re-enables the USB data connection.

-  ⚠ NOTE ⚠: In UK / USA a different variant of 2.2 has been rolled out by Polestar/Volvo without CarPlay (and it looks like without USB data support which AudioWagon requires).
 - The app can *not* play back **.wma** files
 - *Some* people have reported issues when using the app with a **USB to micro SD card adapter** where no files could be played back and lots of error messages were shown.
 In such cases the adapter is probably not compatible with the